Being Nutritious

 Instructions

-• Once cool, add the pears and ginger to a spice grinder or coffee grinder, and grind until you achieve a fine powder.
-Note that it may still be a bit sticky because of the sugar content, but shouldn't be wet.
+• Add the pears and ginger to a spice grinder or coffee grinder, and grind until you achieve a fine powder, about 1-2 minutes.

 Nutrition